grannycart/by-sound-alone/index.md

 ## Some Information:
 * Read it as a really-long, unformatted webpage: [Manuscript Draft --- A Novel With Some Submarines In It (pre-release version)](content/Subworldbook1.html)
 	* by Mark Torrey
+	* The book is currently lacking a title.
+Suggestions welcome!
 * Reference diagrams of the protagonist submarines in the novel: [Submarine diagrams](content/draft-layout_sub-diagrams.pdf)
 	* Extremely helpful for orientation during the book.
 Keep the diagrams handy!
 * "Source code" for the novel (it's just markdown): [source code](http://github.com/grannycart/subworld-book1/)
 	* Compile your own e-reader (epub) or pdf file to read!

-Above you can read a complete draft of a novel for free.
+Above you can read a complete (120k+ words) draft of a novel for free.
 It's about submarines.
 Not nuclear submarines, or modern submarines, or any kind of submarine that actually existed.
 It is about _cargo_ submarines.
 In a mid-century Earth where, due to the economic circumstances of the world having skewed off slightly from the path followed in real life, submarines ended up being recruited to do the trucking of cargo around the world.
 So: not exactly like other submarine stories you may have encountered.
 (Also, far more women are involved than the typical submarine story.)

 What's it like?